wolandark/wim/README.md

 <h4> Notice </h4>

+- Please keep in mind that in case your terminal emulator takes charge of some of your keys, its up to you to figure it out.
+Some terminals do hold unto your Ctrl or Alt or shift key for their own functions
 - You can review the list of plugins and comment out or delete the lines about the ones you dont want.
 This must be done before running <code>:PlugInstall</code>
   - If you want to delete any plugins later, delete the lines about them and run: <code>:PlugClean</code>